The Municipal Art Gallery

-The Palazzo Comunale di San Gimignano, built in 1288, hosts the “historic" headquarters of the civic museums.
-The museum path allows you to admire famous cycles of frescoes that manage to convey to the visitor that civic sense that had its seat of the election in the Podestestral Palace.
-On the first floor there is the ancient hall of the Council, also called the Sala di Dante (in memory of the visit that the Florentine poet in 1299 made in San Gimignano as an ambassador of the Guelfia Lega), with the scenes of hunting and tournament dedicated to Carlo d'Angiò, made by Ci di Masetto (about 1290).
-The hall is dominated by the great majesty of the Sienese Lippo Memmi (1317), inspired by the masterpiece that the brother-in-law Simone Martini painted in the Hall of the Map of the Public Palace in Siena in 1315.
+The Town Hall of San Gimignano, built in 1288, houses the “historic” seat of the Civic Museums.
+The museum itinerary allows you to admire famous cycles of frescoes that are able to convey to the visitor that civic sense that his elected seat had in the Podestà's Palace.
+On the first floor is the ancient Sala del Consiglio, also known as the Sala di Dante (in memory of the visit that the Florentine poet made in 1299 as ambassador of the Guelph league), with hunting and tournament scenes dedicated to Carlo d'Angiò, made by Azzo di Masetto (around 1290).
+The room is dominated by the grandiose Majesty of the Sienese Lippo Memmi (1317), inspired by the masterpiece that his brother-in-law Simone Martini painted in the Sala del Mappamondo of the Palazzo Pubblico in Siena in 1315.